 It has choices that are non-slip.

 As a flooring contractor, I had many opportunities to be a rep. for most any flooring products I wanted to represent.
-After decades of being in the business, I have narrowed it down to two manufacturers due to their super high standards of quality.
+After decades of being in the business, I have narrowed it down to one manufacturer due to their super high standards of quality.

-I chose Lonseal for the marine vinyl as I have found that they have the absolute best marine vinyl flooring available and Dek-King for their highest quality marine synthetic teak.
+I chose Lonseal for the marine vinyl as I have found that they have the absolute best marine vinyl flooring available.

 I hope that my opinions were helpful to you and if you have any questions about boat decking please feel free to reach out to me at firstname.lastname@example.org phone 530-925-2646